kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ---
 title: Install JATOS on a server
-keywords: server, installation, test, config, configuration, backup, proxy
+keywords: server, installation, test, config, configuration, backup, proxy, java
 tags:
 summary: To run studies online, JATOS has to be installed on a server.
 Server instances of JATOS have slightly different configuration requirements than local instances.
 This text aims at server admins who wants to setup a server running JATOS and who know their way around server management.
 sidebar: mydoc_sidebar
 permalink: JATOS-on-a-server.html
 folder:
 toc: true
-last_updated: 7 April 2019
+last_updated: 10 Nov 2019
 ---

 There are several ways to bring JATOS to the internet.
 You can install it